abchk1234/asbt/README.md

 17. check for updates to installed packages (-c)
 18. view the ChangeLog.txt from the local copy of the slackbuilds repo (-C)
 19. track the source and built package for specified package (-t)
-20. enlist all packages which have given package in their .info file (-e)
+20. enlist all packages which have given keyword in their .info file (-e)
 21. tidy the source and package directories by removing old entries (-T)
 22. process packages (-P), equivalent to get + build + install/upgrade
 23. check and process updates to packages (-P --upgrade)